Make the best of one day stay in the Sanctuary of Our Lady of Fatima, Portugal – What you absolutely have to see and attend!

 The Blessed Sacrament is exposed for adoration at the Shrine of Fatima since January 1, 1960.

 Now it is in the new Chapel of the Blessed Sacrament, located below in the complex of the Basilica of the Most Holy Trinity.
 The entrance is on the right if you are going towards the Basilica of the Holy Trinity, you continue under until you get to the Chapel.
-Beautiful place, stunning, peaceful and quite.
+Beautiful place, stunning, peaceful, and quiet.

 6 – Chapels of the Reconciliation